Under Suspicion (1918 film): Plot

-As described in a film magazine, Gerry Simpson (Bushman) meets newspaper reporter Virginia Blake (Bayne) and, after learning that she has no use for the idle rich, decides to become a reporter and make Virginia believe he is poor in order to win her.
+As described in a film magazine, Gerry Simpson meets newspaper reporter Virginia Blake and, after learning that she has no use for the idle rich, decides to become a reporter and make Virginia believe he is poor in order to win her.
 Both are very happy until Virginia comes to believe that Gerry is responsible for a series of robberies that have occurred at fashionable functions.
 She goes to his apartment but is interrupted by Gerry's valet.
 Gerry arrives home in time to save Virginia from the wrath of the crooked valet and after the thief is brought to justice, Virginia, convinced of Gerry's innocence, promises to marry him.